CroodSolutions/AutoRMM/-EDR_Abuse_Secnarios/README.md

 # Contain Host or Kill Process (who cares?)

 Why do we care that an EDR can install on a free trial and contain the host or kill a process?
+The most obvious answer we already covered, with EDR-on-EDR violence, although there are other reasons lesser capabilities (such as host containment) may be important.

-This could be intersting, because it may be possible to install a legit EDR/AV product, use it to contain the host, and then do all sorts of bad things on the host, without the native AV/EDR that is supposed to be there reporting back.
-While the example of Cisco Amp killing Elastic may not work on every endpoint agent, containing a host seems like it is certain to blind almost any EDR tool.
-It does not set off warning flags, because it is just an EDR/AV doing what EDRs do - or at least, until it is too late for it to be considered a problem.
+Even if the attacker installed product cannot kill the existing EDR product, they may use it to contain the host, and then do all sorts of bad things on the host, without the native AV/EDR that is supposed to be there reporting back.
+While the example of Cisco Secure Endpoint killing Elastic Defend and Crowdstrike Falcon Protect may not work for every product combination, containing a host seems like it is certain to blind almost any EDR tool, as a secondary scenario.
+In testing so far, neither activity sets off warning flags, because it is just an EDR/AV doing what EDRs do - or at least, until it is too late.

-While there are many other options for this such as BYOVD, DLL Unhooking, or blinding via hostfile or host fw rule, a free trial of a competing endpoint product could be a lower bar to reach.
+While there are many other options for killing or blinding EDR such as BYOVD, DLL Unhooking, or blinding via hostfile or host fw rule, a free trial of a competing endpoint product could be a lower bar to reach.

 # What it Means if Vendor Not Mentioned